APPID

 This is usually because of the existing cache.
 You can troubleshoot by referring to A URL Points to a Wrong File.

-If you need authentication when CDN pulls from COS with files set to private read/write, please see CDN Origin-Pull Authentication.
+If you need authentication when CDN pulls from COS with files set to private read/write, see Setting CDN Acceleration.